k0inwork/mud-llm/design/DESIGN.md

     *   **LLM Integration Client:** Constructs prompts (using cached data for performance) and handles communication with the LLM API.
     *   **Tool Dispatcher:** Executes Go functions based on tool calls *received from the LLM*.
 5.  **Server-Side Presentation Layer:** Contains client-specific renderers (e.g., `TelnetRenderer`) that translate semantic JSON from the core engine into the final format for the client.
-6.  **Web Server (Admin & Editor):** A lightweight web server providing an administrative interface and a content editor that interacts directly with the DAL to manage game data.
+6.  **Web Server & Admin API:** A lightweight web server running within the main Go application.
+It serves the static files for the admin front-end and exposes a versioned **REST API** for all content management operations.
+The API handlers call the DAL to interact with the database.

 ## 4. Phased Design Documents

 The detailed design for each implementation phase is located in its respective subdirectory.

 *   **[Phase 1: Foundation & Content Tools](./phase-1-foundation-and-content-tools/README.md)**
-    *   Focuses on establishing the database, core data structures, server-side presentation layer, and the web editor for initial content creation.
+    *   Focuses on establishing the database, core data structures, server-side presentation layer, and the **API-driven web editor**.

 *   **[Phase 2: Lore & Data Logic](./phase-2-lore-and-data-logic/README.md)**
     *   Focuses on enhancing the Data Access Layer (DAL) with advanced query methods and in-memory caching for all game data.